Hawkgirl: Kendra Saunders

 The modern incarnation of Hawkgirl; the current version is cast as a Hispanic-American (of Cuban origin).
 She is the granddaughter of adventurer Speed Saunders and cousin of the deceased Shiera Sanders, the first Hawkgirl.
 She is also the latest in a line of reincarnations involving Chay-Ara and Shrra, the latter original incarnation.
 First beginning as a leader of the Blackhawks ("Lady Blackhawk") to battle threats from the Dark Multiverse, she eventually becomes the heroic Hawkgirl.
 Formerly, she was a film school student and the grand-niece of Shiera, whose soul would impart into her body when Kendra committed suicide, becoming a walk-in, and was trained by Speed to become the new Hawkgirl and inherited a preference for archaic weaponry and Egyptian history.
 Unlike other reincarnations, Kendra in both continuities is reluctant in pursuing Hawkman and is seeks independence from her reincarnation cycle.

 Powers and abilities

-While each version of Hawgirl differs in background and abilities, they all possess similar attributes; Due to the character's immortal lifetime and experience originating from their reincarnation cycle, all version of Hawkgirl are considered genius-level tacticians and possess a mastery of various fighting styles and weaponry of archaic design.
+While each version of Hawkgirl differs in background and abilities, they all possess similar attributes; Due to the character's immortal lifetime and experience originating from their reincarnation cycle, all version of Hawkgirl are considered genius-level tacticians and possess a mastery of various fighting styles and weaponry of archaic design.
 They all commonly possess Nth metal harnesses, boots, and belt; this grants them a level of enhanced durability, strength, and flight.
 One instance with Kendra showcase enhanced healing, strength, vision and limited hover abilities when not wearing Nth metal, speculating that this was due to her prolonged exposure to the substance.
 Nth metal also regulates the body temperature of the wearer, preventing the need for heavy protective clothing while in high altitudes.
 It also has the property of radiating heat, which can be controlled to warm the wearer in colder climates.